Positive representations over real closed fields

-\begin{proof} Every infinite order element in $\Gamma$ is either hyperbolic or parabolic.
+\begin{proposition} Let $\rho \colon \Gamma \to G_{\Fb}$ be a $\Theta$-positively frameable representation.
+Then, for every $\gamma \in \Gamma$ of infinite order, $\rho(\gamma)$ is $\Theta$-positively translating. \end{proposition} \begin{proof} Every infinite order element in $\Gamma$ is either hyperbolic or parabolic.
 In the case when $\gamma$ is hyperbolic, the proposition follows from \Cref{propo: positive implies weak proximal}.
 It thus suffices to prove that the image of a parabolic element is $\Theta$-positively translating (and not just $\Theta$-positively rotating).